erikleon/erikcan/src/work.md

 permalink: /work/

 ---
-Some of the sites that I have helped build:
+Some of the sites that I have built or worked on:

 <a target="_blank" href="https://walnuthome.com/">Walnut</a>